OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 mkdir shared
 ```

-Then, we can start the container.
+Next, we can start the container.
 This will start the container in the background.
 Also, the host network is used to enable, e.g., ipv6 support.